Make Sassy Bookmarks with Vintage Sewing Patterns

 - Ribbon

-I like embellishing many vintage or vintage-inspired projects with postal cancellation (or related) stamps.
+I like embellishing many vintage or vintage-inspired projects with postal cancellation (or related) stamps, like the ones above.

 Step 1: Make the Bookmark “Base”

-Step 2: Cut out a section of a vintage sewing pattern that you want to feature on your bookmark.
+Cut out a section of a vintage sewing pattern that you want to feature on your bookmark.
 Make it slightly larger than your bookmark dimensions.
-Cut out other interesting bits from the pattern, like the brand name (e.g., Simplicity), the ruler, the pattern number, etc. Use these as embellishments to your bookmark.

-Step 3: Glue the pattern to the card stock bookmark from Step 1. with Mod Podge.
+Use Mod Podge to glue the large pattern piece to the card stock bookmark.
 Allow it to dry, then turn it over to the back and using sharp scissors, trim away the excess pattern.
-Glue some of the interesting embellishments in place as well.
-Glue on any additional embellishments, like vintage stamps.

-Step 5: Seal the entire surface of the bookmark (I do the back, too) with a coat of Mod Podge using a foam brush.
+Use a foam brush to seal the entire front and back surface of the bookmark with a coat of Mod Podge.
 Don’t do it too carefully–you want to see brush strokes, which provide some texture to the project.

 How to Age Paper Projects w/Distress Ink Video: